Stephen Hasner | Workers' Compensation | August 3, 2018

 - Employees with catastrophic injuries may be entitled to long-term medical benefits

 - If you have to miss more than seven days of work, you can receive benefits for lost wages up to a certain amount

 - Qualified impairments may qualify for disability benefits

 Sometimes, valid workers’ compensation claims can be wrongfully denied.
 If this happens, it is important to seek help from an experienced workers’ comp attorney who can challenge a denial and protect your rights to the benefits you deserve.

-The legal team at Hasner Law represents injured employees in Savannah and helps them seek benefits for their lost income, medical expenses, and disabilities from injuries.
+The legal team at Hasner Law PC represents injured employees in Savannah and helps them seek benefits for their lost income, medical expenses, and disabilities from injuries.
 If you suffer an injury on the job, you should not hesitate to call our office to learn about your rights and the workers’ compensation process.
-To set up a free consultation, please call (912) 234-2334 or contact us online today.